facsimile-linux/facsimile/README.md

 Perhaps use a Maven build rather than SBT - https://wiki.debian.org/Java/MavenBuilder

+### Testing

+#### TravisCI

+All commits will automatically tested by TravisCI, and failures to build will be mailed to the commit author.

+#### Locally

+Before running tests locally, the local environment needs to be set up once.
+Follow all instructions in the `.travis.yml` file in the `before_script` section; if all commands return 0 exit codes, then you are ready to run the tests.

+Run all tests with `activator test`.

 ### Publishing

 * To create a new release candidate branch and release: